FluxML/MLJFlux.jl/docs/src/index.md

 ```
 As you can see we were able to use MLJ functionality (i.e., cross validation) with a Flux deep learning model.
 All arguments provided also have defaults.

-Notice that we were also able to define the neural network in a high-level fashion by only specifying the number of neurons per each hidden layer and the activation function.
+Notice that we were also able to define the neural network in a high-level fashion by only specifying the number of neurons in each hidden layer and the activation function.
 Meanwhile, `MLJFlux` was able to infer the input and output layer as well as use a suitable default for the loss function and output activation given the classification task.
 Notice as well that we did not need to implement a training or prediction loop as in `Flux`.

 ## Basic idea